The Politics of Empathy by Anthony M. Clohesy is a compellingly original and innovative engagement with empathy in a political context.

 Clohesy does not use the term “resistance” and he may not agree with it, but I find I need to get to the key role in Clohesy of “violence,” which is not standard violence.
 This expenditure of effort, energy, or reaction to resistance, is experienced as a kind of violence.

-As I read Clohesy – and he is extremely subtle on this point – the encounter with otherness inevitably turns violent in some metaphysical and even mystical sense.
-Or more precisely was already violent.
+As I read Clohesy – and he is extremely subtle on this point – the encounter with otherness inevitably turns violent in some metaphysical or even mystical sense.
+Or, more precisely, the encounter with the other was already violent.
 The encounter with otherness thus entails a struggle with otherness.
 Otherness shows up as resistance to my will.

 Clohesy denies that he uses “violence” in the ordinary sense of the word as to kill someone: “My use of the term “violence” should not be misunderstood.
 It does not refer to how we kill and oppress each other [….]
 Rather, it refers to how the fragile interiority of our lives is constituted and sustained by power” (p.
 85).